itversity/data-engineering-on-gcp/05 Data Warehouse using Google Big Query.md

 # Data Warehouse using Google BigQuery

 ## Overview of Google BigQuery

+Google BigQuery is a Cloudbased Data Warehouse.
+It is not only serverless, but also cost-effective as well as multi-cloud.
+* Cost-effective
+* Serverless
+* Multicloud

 Here are the benefits of Google BigQuery.
 * Gain insights with real-time and predictive analytics
 * Access data and share insights with ease